Mythologyli/chitose/README.md

         Sort by delta instead of total
   -top int
-        Number of top values to show (default 10)
+        Number of top values to show (default 10) -ipdb string
+        IPDB format database file (default "" for no IPDB)

 Press 's' (lowercase) to change sort order
 ```